 To add speech recognition functionality to your app using the KeenASR SDK, perform the following steps:

-7. Act upon partial and final results in their corresponding callbacks.
+- Act upon callbacks and consume the result.
 You will typically let the recognizer stop listening automatically, using one of the VAD rules.

 Creating Language Models and Decoding Graphs

-The Language Model defines what words your app will be listening to and will be able to recognize.
+The Language Model defines what words the recognizer will be listening to and will be able to recognize.

-For small to medium-sized vocabulary tasks (less than several thousand words), you can use the SDK to create the language model and the decoding graph directly on the device.
+For small to medium-sized vocabulary tasks (less than several thousand words), you can use the SDK to create the decoding graph directly on the device.
 The SDK provides methods to create the decoding graphs from the list of phrases/words.
-These methods will first create a language model and then a decoding graph.
 Once you created a decoding graph you can refer to it by its name, and check the existence of the decoding graph with a specific name as well as the date when it was created.
-Your app can have a logic that creates the decoding graph only once, or only when the input list has changed.
+Your app can have a logic that creates the decoding graph only once, or only when the inputs for creation of the graph have changed.

-For large vocabulary, dictation-type tasks, decoding graphs cannot be created on the device; they need to be created ahead of time and bundled with the app or downloaded after the app has been installed.
+For large vocabulary, dictation-type tasks, decoding graphs need to be created ahead of time and bundled with the app or downloaded after the app has been installed.
 In this case a rescoring approach is used to minimize the memory footprint and computational requirements.

 Audio Handling